 Trim moldings used to decorate most homes in the U.S. are usually a combination of a couple of different styles and not strictly one or other.
-For example rosettes, generally considered a Victorian feature, will go well with Colonial and Neoclassical trim moldings.
+For example, rosettes which are generally considered a Victorian feature, will go well with Colonial and Neoclassical trim molding styles as well.

-If you have a Craftsman house there may be a combination of moldings used for accents, it was a choice of the builder to create his own design and often the locally available profiles would be the driving force here.
-These profiles will include some the same shapes used in other trim styles and are arranged to draw attention to the woodwork and grain.
+If you have a Craftsman house, there may be a combination of molding profiles and geometric designs used for accents.
+It was a choice of the builder to create his own trim design and often the locally available profiles would be the driving force here.
+These molding profiles will include some the same shapes used in other trim styles and are arranged to draw attention to the woodwork and grain.

-Choosing a trim style for a particular room is mostly a matter of personal taste, but a couple of rules should be observed.
+Choosing a trim style for a particular room is mostly a matter of personal taste but a couple of rules should be observed.
 The size of the room, for instance, will dictate molding size with regard to width and depth.
-As a basic rule of thumb, rooms with a low ceiling of about 8 feet will accommodate baseboards no wider than 4 inches.
-Ceilings of 8½ feet can accommodate 6 inch baseboards and in rooms with higher ceilings, baseboards can be 8 inches wide and more as room size becomes bigger.
+As a basic rule of thumb, rooms with a low ceiling of about 8 feet will accommodate baseboards no wider than about 4 inches.
+Ceilings of 8½ feet can accommodate upwards of 6 inch baseboards, and in rooms with higher ceilings, baseboards can be 8 inches wide and more as room size becomes bigger.

-The other moldings in the room: door and window casings, chair rails and cornice or crown should be kept in proportion to the baseboards.
-Don't for instance, use a 5 inch casing molding with a 4 inch baseboard, use a casing of 3½ inches or less.
-In general, keep the other moldings in the room smaller than the baseboards, except for the crown moldings.
-Crown can be as wide or wider than the baseboard and can even migrate onto the ceiling, becoming quite elaborate.
-Although including much of the ceiling should only be done in a room with a higher ceiling or 9 or 10 feet and more.
+The other moldings in the room: the door and window casings, chair rails, and cornice or crown should be kept in proportion to the baseboards.
+Don't, for instance, use a 5 inch door casing with a 4 inch baseboard.
+Use a casing of 3½ inches or less.
+In general, keep the other moldings in the room smaller than the baseboards except for the crown moldings.
+Crown can be as wide or wider than the baseboard and can even migrate onto the ceiling becoming quite elaborate.
+Although including much of the ceiling in the crown molding design should only be done in a room with a higher ceiling of 9 to 10 feet or more.

-Because some of the traditional styles of trim molding, such as Victorian, are very wide they are only suited for larger rooms.
+Because some of the traditional styles of trim molding such as Victorian are very wide, they are only suited for larger rooms.
 This doesn't mean you can't use some features of classic moldings in combination with simpler styles to get the effect you want.
-Adding a strip of beading, as found in Victorian homes, to an otherwise simple, Colonial chair rail can create a lot of interest without a lot of size or frills.
+Adding a strip of beading, as found in Victorian homes, to an otherwise simple Colonial chair rail can create a lot of interest without a lot of added size or frills.
 Looking at the profiles below can help in deciding the best trim style or combination to use for your room.

-Trim molding in the Colonial style is very basic with few, if any frills.
-Coming from the 17th century when the typical early american home was small and the owners had little extra money, these trim pieces are narrow and suited for average-to-smaller rooms with ceilings of about 8 feet.
-Other features that characterize Colonial décor are exposed ceiling beams, as well as wall frames and built-ins around windows and hearths.
+Trim molding in the Colonial style is very basic with few if any frills.
+Coming from the 17th century when the typical early American home was small and the owners had little extra money, these trim pieces are narrow and suited for average-to-smaller rooms with ceilings of about 8 feet.
+Other features that characterize Colonial décor are exposed ceiling beams, wall frames, and built-ins around windows and hearths.